teuben/nemo/docs/source/install.rst

 ------

-Although the ``mknemo`` script was intended to quickly compile a NEMO program, without the need to know where the source code lives, it is also used to aid the installation of a number of supported libraries that can be used by NEMO.
-They are compiled within ``$NEMO/opt``, as described in the previous section.
-The supporting scripts are generally located ``$NEMO/src/scripts/mknemo.d``.
+Although the ``mknemo`` script was intended to quickly compile a NEMO program, without the need to know where the source code lives.
+It is also used to aid the installation of a number of supported libraries that can be used by NEMO.
+They are compiled within ``$NEMO/local``, and will be installed in ``$NEMO/opt``, as described in the previous section.
+The supporting scripts are generally located ``$NEMO/src/scripts/mknemo.d`` for you to examine.

 Examples: